Eljus/Rest_Assured_Demo/README.md

 6. Hamcrest

+## Steps to un a project:
 ## Steps to run a project:
 1. Pull project
 2. Open project in any IDE
+3. Download and Install two essential plugins (in Intellij go to File -> Settings -> Plugins):
+    1) RoboPOJOGenerator
+    2) Lombok
-3. Run project TestNG file: apiTesting.xml
+4. Run project TestNG file: apiTesting.xml

 To load a report file, run next command: allure serve C:<path to allure-results folder>`